MicrosoftDocs/cloud-adoption-framework/docs/manage/monitor/suggested-skills.md

 ### Typical mappings of cloud IT roles

-Microsoft and partners offer a variety of options for all audiences to develop their skills with Azure services:
+Microsoft and partners offer a variety of options for all audiences to develop their skills with Azure services.

-- [Microsoft IT Pro Career Center](https://www.microsoft.com/itpro): Serves as a free online resource to help map your cloud career path.
-Learn what industry experts suggest for your cloud role and the skills to get you there.
-Follow a learning curriculum at your own pace to build the skills you need most to stay relevant.

 Turn your knowledge of Azure into official recognition with [Azure certification training and exams](https://www.microsoft.com/learning/certification-overview.aspx).

 ## Azure DevOps and project management